wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
-permalink: upgrade-and-purchase.html
+permalink: upgrade_and_purchase.html
-summary: Learn how to upgrade and purchase Wavefront from your trial version
+summary: Learn how to upgrade and purchase Tanzu Observability from your trial version
 ---

-When you create a Wavefront account and register for the Wavefront trial version, your trial expires after a month.
-One of the options that we offer to Wavefront Super Admin users, is to purchase Wavefront by themselves.
+When you create a Tanzu Observability by Wavefront account and register for the trial version, your trial expires after a month.
+One of the options that we offer to Tanzu Observability Super Admin users, is to purchase Tanzu Observability by themselves.
 Another option is to contact the Tanzu Observability by Wavefront sales team so that they guide you through the purchase process.
 For large commitments and more PPS, we strongly recommend the latter option.

-To purchase Wavefront, you must either have a VMware Cloud services account or create one during the purchase process.
+To purchase Tanzu Observability, you must either have a VMware Cloud services account or create one during the purchase process.

-## Purchase Wavefront

-A Super Admin user can upgrade from trial version and purchase Wavefront.
+A Super Admin user can upgrade from trial version and purchase Tanzu Observability.

 Billing depends on the amount of data, measured in points per second (PPS), that you send to Wavefront on a monthly basis.
 If you exceed the contracted rate for more than 5% of the hours of a given month, you will be charged for the usage above it (the overages).
 In any case, you do not lose any of your data.

 1. Click **Upgrade** on the banner showing you how many days have left from your trial period.
-2. Review the Introduction screen and click **Next**.
+2. Read the information on the Introduction screen carefully and click **Next**.
 3. To connect your VMware account, click **Connect**.

    You are redirected to the VMware Cloud Services Console page.

-4. Enter your VMware Cloud services account email address and password and select an organization.
+4. Choose your VMware Cloud services account email address, enter your password and log in.

-   If you don't have an existing VMware Cloud services account and an organization, you must create them.
+   If you don't have an existing VMware Cloud services account, you must create one.

+5. Select an organization or create a new one.

+   To create an organization:

+   1. In the VMware Cloud Services Console, click **Create New Organization**.
+   2. Enter an organization name.
+   3. Enter the address for your organization or choose and existing one if you have already added an address for your account.
+   4. Enter the payment details information.
+   5. Review the Cloud Services Terms of Service and select the check box to agree.
+   6. Click **Continue**.

-   After you successfully connect to your VMware Cloud services account and organization, you are redirected back to your Tanzu Observability by Wavefront cluster.
+   After you successfully connect to your VMware Cloud services account and organization, you are redirected back to the Tanzu Observability purchase wizard.

-5. To continue with the purchase process, click **Next**.
+5. Verify that you are connected to the correct organization and click **Next**.

-6. On the **Create Subscription** page, enter the number of KPPS (kilo points per second) to purchase and click **Next**.
+6. On the **Create Subscription** page, enter the number of PPS (in kilo points per second) to purchase and click **Next**.

    You can also see a chart that shows the billable rate during your trial period.
-Use this chart as a starting point to decide how many KPPS per month you want to buy.
+Use this chart as a starting point to decide how many PPS per month you want to buy.

 7. Choose the billing terms and conditions and click **Proceed to checkout**.